-Improve usability and accessibility of college website for students.
+Improve usability and accessibility of the college website for students.

-After 4 months of working, we presented the brand new CoC website with a reconstructed global navigation bar and information architecture.
-Particularly, we proposed a module-based design strategy that can be applied to all pages.
-Now the new website is under construction and will be ready to serve over 24,000 students and applicants soon.
+After 4 months of working, we presented the new CoC website design with reconstructed global navigation and information hierarchy.
+Moreover, we recommended a module-based design for future maintenance purposes.

-We start our work with a survey to understand who is our user in the whole picture.
-Our survey identified the areas of interest and usability challenges that students face when they use the website.
-Specifically, we were curious about the following themes: navigation, design, content, accessibility.
+We started our work with a survey to identify the challenges that students face and their goals when they use the website.
+Specifically, we were curious about the following topics: navigation, design, content, and accessibility.

 Director of Academic Programs

 “Truly accessible websites require usability and programmatic testing.”

 QA Accessibility Analyst @Center for Inclusive Design & Innovation

 Meeting multiple stakeholders and accessibility practitioners shed some light on what success looks like for them and how they would benefit from redesigning the college website.
 In further design, we took into account both the needs of users and the expectations of those stakeholders.